ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

     :language: xml
     :lines: 3-18

-The ROS2 interface will then look for the **DistanceSensor** nodes, using the standard parameters in the ``<ros>`` tags it will activate them and use the given names for naming the corresponding topics.
+The ROS2 interface will use the standard parameters in the ``<ros>`` tags to enable the **DistanceSensor** nodes and name their topics.

-11 Creating a ROS node to avoid obstacle
+10 Creating a ROS node to avoid obstacle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Your robot will use a standard ROS node in order to detect the wall and send commands to avoid it.
-Add a file ``obstacle_avoider.py`` to ``my_package/my_package/`` and fill it with:
+In ``my_package/my_package/`` folder create a file named ``obstacle_avoider.py`` with this code:

 .. literalinclude:: Code/obstacle_avoider.py
     :language: python

-This node will simply create a publisher for the command and subscribe to the sensors topics here:
+This node will create a publisher for the command and subscribe to the sensors topics here:

 .. literalinclude:: Code/obstacle_avoider.py
     :language: python